YaboyJari/machine-learning-shared/README.md

 # What does it have now?

-**Bag of Words:** given a array of sentences, makes a voc and creates a dense tensor from a sparse tensor.
+**Bag of Words:** given an array of sentences, makes a voc and creates a dense tensor.